Skip to content

 The hardest for me at the beginning, but once I had a decent embouchure and could blow the right column of air, it became a joy.

 Serenaded a few jackrabbits with Tchaikovsky in the desert near Tucson, Arizona.
+Wish I could have taken the music stand home.

 I really had fun playing the oboe.
 Its bright tone gave back every bit of energy I put in.
 Even after a so-so practice, I felt good.